 Kurt asking Brigitta not to call Maria's dress the ugliest one they ever saw, since one of their previous governesses wore an even uglier one.

 "So long!
 Farewell!
 Au revoir!
-Auf wiedersehn!"
+Auf Wiedersehen!"
 "I'd like to stay and taste my first champagne!
 Yes?"
-"No." Followed by what can only be described as a :( on Liesl's face.
+"No." Liesl's pouting face afterwards.